engtuncay/engtuncay.github.io/php/php-w3-02-variables.md

 Note: The variable is still local to the function.

 # PHP echo and print Statements

-With PHP, there are two basic ways to get output: echo and print.
+With PHP, there are two basic ways to get output: `echo and print`.

 In this tutorial we use echo or print in almost every example.
 So, this chapter contains a little more info about those two output statements.

 echo and print are more or less the same.
 They are both used to output data to the screen.

-The differences are small: echo has no return value while print has a return value of 1 so it can be used in expressions. echo can take multiple parameters (although such usage is rare) while print can take one argument. echo is marginally faster than print.
+The differences are small: `echo has no return value` while `print has a return value of 1` so it can be used in expressions. echo can take multiple parameters (although such usage is rare) while print can take one argument. echo is marginally faster than print.

 ## echo Statement

 The echo statement can be used with or without parentheses: echo or echo().

-Display Text
+🔔 Display Text

-The following example shows how to output text with the echo command (notice that the text can contain HTML markup):
+The following example shows how to output text with the echo command (notice that the text can contain HTML markup) :

 Example